winter7eaf/Gesture-Localisation-Robot/README.md

 This package mainly relies on two libraries: [Mediapipe Machine Learning library](https://github.com/google/mediapipe) developed by Google and [OpenCV](https://github.com/opencv/opencv) Open source Computer Vision library (for real time hand detection). <br />
-- `pip install Madiapipe`
+- `pip install mediapipe`
-- `pip install opencv`
+- `pip install opencv-python`

 ## Testing Simulation and Installation

-If everything installed correctly, the following steps should provide a very simplistic simulation of a robot in a provided world map.
+If everything installed correctly, the following steps should provide our simulation of a robot in a cafe map.

-1. In one terminal, run roscore.
+1. `cd ~/catkin_ws`
-2. In another, run `rosrun stage_ros stageros <catkin_ws>/src/socspioneer/data/meeting.world`.
+2. Run `roslaunch Gesture-Localisation-Robot map_only_v2.launch`
-This should start a simple simulated world with a robot and a map.
+This should start Stage Ros and Rviz with our cafe map.
-3. In a third terminal, run `roslaunch socspioneer keyboard_teleop.launch`.
+3. Click the *2D Pose Estimate* button, then draw an arrow on the map showing the approximate location and direction in which your robot is facing in Stage.

-This would allow you to move the robot using keyboard commands.
-Note that when controlling using the keyboard control, the terminal where the keyboard control node is running should be in focus (click on the terminal before using the keys to control the robot).
+4. In another terminal, run `rosrun Gesture-Localisation-Robot hand_track_control.py`.
+Camera will show up.
+Make sure camera are accessible.

 Joint recog.:<br />